JayaDeHart/basic-auth/README.md

 A server that uses bcrypt and authentication middleware to store encrypted passwords and protect certain routes

 ## Installation
--clone the repo
+- clone the repo
--npm i
+- npm i
--add a .env with PORT and DATABASE_URL
+- add a .env with PORT and DATABASE_URL

 ## Usage